stoerr/DwimDao/README.md

 UserDao dao = DwimDao.make(UserDao.class, datasource);

 and the finder methods on the UserDao interface can be used without ever being explicitly implemented.
+Compare https://github.com/stoerr/DwimDao/tree/master/src/test/java/net/stoerr/dwimdao/test for a simple example.

 Ideas for extension
 -------------------